HyunsolChoi/Hyunsol/content/en/blog/riot api/index.md

 ## Result

-The implementation of UI is not perfect, but we successfully implemented information inquiry through ID.
+The implementation of UI is not perfect, but I successfully implemented information inquiry through ID.